 The migrants’ dilemma follows the Sea-Watch 3 controversy in June, when the rescue boat forcibly docked in the Italian port of Lampedusa, leading to the arrest of its captain Carola Ranecke, after about two weeks at sea as no European country was ready to allow the migrants to disembark at its port.
 The drama goes on.

 Last year, about 112,000 migrants found their way irregularly to Europe through the Mediterranean while at least 2,217 lost their lives in the process, according to the International Organisation for Migration.
 Many more are even believed by migration experts to have died in transit; travelling across the Sahara Desert, for example.
 About 700,000 migrants, mostly sub-Saharan Africans, are stranded in Libya not being able to continue their journey to Europe.
 There is a crisis.

-In his book Stolpersteine auf dem Weg zur Freiheit – Von der Kolonisation Afrikas zur Migration (“Stumbling Blocks on the Road to Freedom – From the colonization of Africa to migration”), Joël Agnigbo shows methodologically how the vestiges of Africa’s colonial experience are in various ways responsible for today’s migration from the continent to Europe.
+In his book Stolpersteine auf dem Weg zur Freiheit – Von der Kolonisation Afrikas zur Migration (“Stumbling Blocks on the Road to Freedom – From the colonization of Africa to migration”), Joël Agnigbo methodologically shows how the vestiges of Africa’s colonial experience are in various ways responsible for today’s migration from the continent to Europe.

-The author, a graduate of cultural and political history at the University of Siegen, Germany, who is originally from Togo, criticises the education system in Africa because it’s not attuned to the culture, reality and needs of the people.
+The author, a graduate of cultural and political history from the University of Siegen, Germany, who is originally from Togo, criticises the education system in Africa because it’s not attuned to the culture, reality and needs of the people.
 A system that gives the impression that all that is good has to be foreign.
-The lack of local relevance is the reason that most school leavers and graduates are not employable, Agnigbo opines.
+The lack of local relevance is the reason why most school leavers and graduates are not employable, Agnigbo opines.

 He therefore calls for a radical reform of the education system which the Europeans originally set up mainly for the purpose of training local helpers in the machinery of colonial administration.